-The familiar (but tiny!)
-4-seat cinema gives free access to film works.
+The photobooth/kiosk-style cinema gives free access to film works.
 You can return, over and over, building up a relationship to a film, an artist or artists’ moving image more generally.
-It offers a more comfortable viewing experience than a gallery, but you can still share the experience with others – much like cinema.
+Or you can pop in, while waiting for a bus, a boat, a person.

 About the programme

 Why is artists’ moving image important?
 We exist in a media-saturated landscape, with screens utilised for the majority of tasks, present in our streets, our supermarkets and our pockets.
 Artists’ moving-image asks us to reflect on how we read, create and distribute imagery, the materiality of our media, the impact of our stories, words and images.
 It asks us to reflect on an integral aspect of how we build, reveal and consume reality.

 KINOBOX screens a broad range of works and artistic approaches, selected with consideration for their material, political and aesthetic sensibilities, but central to our curation is this belief in the importance of AMI to question how we consume and are consumed by our media landscape.

 About the curators